nasa/isaac/dense_map/geometry_mapper/readme.md

 document to turn on the simulated sci cam, haz cam, or other desired camera.

+When working with ISS data, more specifically the JPM module, do:

+    export ASTROBEE_WORLD=iss
+    /bin/cp -fv $ISAAC_WS/src/isaac/resources/geometry/iss_sim.ply \
+      $ISAAC_WS/src/isaac/resources/geometry/${ASTROBEE_WORLD}.ply

+to use the simulated mesh for this module.

+Edit ``streaming_mapper.config`` and set:

+    use_single_texture = false;

+Otherwise, the exiting simulated mesh has so many triangles that it will overwhelm the size of the single buffer which is meant to fit all textures.

-To launch the streaming mapper, one can do the following:
+To launch the streaming mapper, do:

     source $ASTROBEE_BUILD_PATH/devel/setup.bash
     source $ISAAC_WS/devel/setup.bash
     export ASTROBEE_RESOURCE_DIR=$ASTROBEE_SOURCE_PATH/astrobee/resources
     export ASTROBEE_CONFIG_DIR=$ASTROBEE_SOURCE_PATH/astrobee/config
     export ASTROBEE_WORLD=iss
     roslaunch isaac sim.launch world:=iss rviz:=true        \
-      streaming_mapper:=true pose:="11.0 -7.0 5.0 0 0 0 1"
+      streaming_mapper:=true pose:="11.0 -7.0 5.0 0 0 0 1"  \
+      output:=screen

+It is suggested to read the documentation above for working with the simulator in the context of the geometry mapper for more details, such as how to ensure the desired camera images are seen in rviz.

-Then the robot can be moved in order to create images to texture as:
+Then, the robot can be moved in order to create images to texture as:

     rosrun mobility teleop -move -pos "11.0 -5.0 5.0" -tolerance_pos 0.0001 \
       -att "0 0 0 1"

-With simulated data the pose and intrinsics for each camera are received directly from the simulator, on topics that, for example for sci_cam, are:
+With simulated data the pose and intrinsics for each camera are received directly from the simulator, on topics that, for example, for sci_cam, are:

     /sim/sci_cam/pose